sveltejs/rfcs/text/0000-style-properties.md

 ## Alternatives

+### Do nothing

-One alternative is to do nothing: expect people to continue using `:global` and friends for this purpose.
+Expect people to continue using `:global` and friends for this purpose.
 It's got us this far.

+### Do nothing, but encourage the use of custom properties

 We could also encourage the use of CSS custom properties for theming without making any changes to Svelte itself, in which case people could get the same end result by wrapping their components in elements that provide custom properties: